pharo-open-documentation/pharo-wiki/General/SettingUpANewProject.md

 ## Step 8.
 Create an src/ folder and add metadata to your repository

 It is a good practice to put all your source packages into a separate folder, usually called `src/`.
 This ensures that as the number of packages grows, people will not have to scroll a lot to see README.
-It also makes repository structure cleaner because source code is separated from documentation, licence, etc.
+It also makes repository structure cleaner because source code is separated from documentation, licence, etc. You can navigate into the working directory of your repository and create the `src/` folder manually or execute the following line in your Playground to have Pharo create the folder for you:

 ```Smalltalk
 (FileLocator localDirectory / 'iceberg' / '<userName>' / '<projectName>' / 'src') ensureCreateDirectory